BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Abstract

 \section{Abstract}

-Text-to-3D synthesis has recently seen intriguing advances by combining the text-to-image models with 3D representation methods, \eg, Gaussian Splatting (GS), via Score Distillation Sampling (SDS).
+Text-to-3D synthesis has recently seen intriguing advances by combining the text-to-image priors with 3D representation methods, \eg, 3D Gaussian Splatting (3D GS), via Score Distillation Sampling (SDS).
 However, a hurdle of existing methods is the low efficiency, per-prompt optimization for a single 3D object.
-Therefore, it is imperative for a paradigm shift from per-prompt optimization to one-stage generation for any unseen text prompts, which yet remains challenging.
-A hurdle is \textit{how to directly generate a set of millions of 3D Gaussians to represent a 3D object}.
-This paper presents \textbf{\textit{BrightDreamer}}, an end-to-end single-stage approach that can achieve generalizable and fast (\textbf{77 ms}) text-to-3D generation.
-Our key idea is to \textbf{formulate the generation process as estimating the 3D deformation from an anchor shape with predefined positions}.
-For this, we first propose a Text-guided Shape Deformation (\textbf{TSD}) network to predict the deformed shape and its new positions, used as the centers (one attribute) of 3D Gaussians.
-To estimate the other four attributes (\ie, scaling, rotation, opacity, and SH coefficient), we then design a novel Text-guided Triplane Generator (\textbf{TTG}) to generate a triplane representation for a 3D object.
-The center of each Gaussian enables us to transform the triplane feature into the four attributes.
+Therefore, it is imperative for a paradigm shift from per-prompt optimization to feed-forward generation for any unseen text prompts, which yet remains challenging.
+An obstacle is \textit{how to directly generate a set of millions of 3D Gaussians to represent a 3D object}.
+This paper presents \textbf{\textit{BrightDreamer}}, an end-to-end feed-forward approach that can achieve generalizable and fast (\textbf{77 ms}) text-to-3D generation. \textbf{Our key idea} is to formulate the generation process as estimating the 3D deformation from an anchor shape with predefined positions.
+For this, we first propose a Text-guided Shape Deformation (TSD) network to predict the deformed shape and its new positions, used as the centers (one attribute) of 3D Gaussians.
+To estimate the other four attributes (\ie, scaling, rotation, opacity, and SH), we then design a novel Text-guided Triplane Generator (TTG) to generate a triplane representation for a 3D object.
+The center of each Gaussian enables us to transform the spatial feature into the four attributes.
 The generated 3D Gaussians can be finally rendered at \textbf{705 frames per second}.
 Extensive experiments demonstrate the superiority of our method over existing methods.
-Also, BrightDreamer possesses a strong semantic understanding capability even for complex text prompts. \textit{The project code is available at \url{https://vlislab22.github.io/BrightDreamer/}}.
+Also, BrightDreamer possesses a strong semantic understanding capability even for complex text prompts. \textit{The code is available in the project page.}